aigeroni/Winnie_Bot/CONTRIBUTING.md

 #### Pull requests

-* pull requests should explain what you've done; even at a high level is fine
+Pull requests should explain what you've done at a high level.
+If you're making major changes to the code, then a detailed explanation in both the pull request and the comments is ideal.

-* Use pull request templates
+We have a pull request template, which you can edit accordingly.
+Feel free to delete any headings that aren't relevant.

 ### Documentation

-* Go to the docs repo and PR there
+If you want to update Winnie's documentation, you'll need to submit a pull request in the [docs repo]().
+You can find instructions for doing so there.

-* Discuss in the server if you're not technically capable enough
+If you're struggling with doing so, join the [community server](https://discord.gg/mvZZMhK), and come and find us in the `#website-documentation` channel to get help.

 ### Translations